 - Toss in your favorite sauce or serve plain.
-If you do decide to sauce, simply toss in sauce that has been heated through to avoid cold sauce softening the crispy skin.
+If you do decide to sauce, simply toss the wings in sauce that has been heated through to avoid cold sauce softening the crispy skin.

 How Long to Smoke Chicken Wings

-Smoke the chicken wings for 30 minutes at 250 degrees F. Then increase the heat to 425 degrees F for 45 minutes, or until the wings reach 175 degrees F internal temperature.
+It takes less than a hour to smoke chicken wings with your smoker running at a consistent temperature.
+For this recipe, smoke the chicken wings for 30 minutes at 250 degrees F. Next, increase the heat to 425 degrees F until the wings reach 175 degrees F internal temperature.

-I definitely prefer classic Buffalo sauce on my wings.
-I simply heat 1 cup of Buffalo sauce and 2 Tablespoons of butter.
-Warm over medium heat and stir until combined.
+I’m a big fan of Buffalo sauce on my wings.
+To make awesome Buffalo sauce for wings, simply heat 1 cup of Buffalo sauce and 2 Tablespoons of butter.
+Warm the sauce and butter over medium heat and stir until combined.
 Don’t bring the sauce to a boil or the butter will separate from the sauce.
 If you like BBQ sauce on your wings, you’ve got to give my Apple Jalapeno BBQ Sauce a try!